 Bow #3: How To Make a Ribbon Bow With a Stapler

 A stapled bow?
 Yes, they are easy to make, especially when you want a larger bow.
+It is one of the bow making tricks I learned as a retail display designer.

 The stiffer the ribbon you use to make a bow this way, the more poufy the bow will be.